ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

-This work focuses on performing image outpainting for scenery images.
+\textbf{Dataset.} This work focuses on performing image outpainting for scenery images.
 We conduct extensive experiments on two benchmarks, \ie, NS6K~\cite{yangzx} and NS8K~\cite{wang}, to validate the effectiveness of our ReGO.
-The NS6K dataset contains 6040 scenery images in total, and 5040 images are treated as training data while the rest is used for testing~\cite{yangzx}.
-The NS8K, which consists of 8115 images, contains much more diverse scenery images comparing to NS6K.
+The \textbf{NS6K} dataset contains 6040 scenery images in total, and 5040 images are treated as training data while the rest is used for testing~\cite{yangzx}.
+The \textbf{NS8K}, which consists of 8115 images, contains much more diverse scenery images comparing to NS6K.
 Of these, 6115 images are taken as training data, the rest is used for testing.
+The \textbf{SUN Attribute} dataset has 14,340 diverse enough images from 707 scene categories, we randomly select 80\% and 20\% for training and testing, respectively.